Yagyansh/kvstore/README.md

 This project contains 2 major python files and 1 pickle data file to introduce data persistance.
 1. kvstore.py - This implements the Web API functionality of the project.
-2. kv-cli.py - This implements the CLI client created to consume the KV Store Web API.
+2. kv-cli.py - This implements the CLI client created to consume the KV Store Web Server.
 3. store.pickle - This stores the KV pairs that are added to the KV Store.
 It is loaded once at the start of the API.

 ## Requirements